|Rewards Rating:||3.5 / 5|

 However, if you are hoping to use a credit card to fund your travels, you should note that the Propel card falls short on travel perks compared to some premium cards.
 For instance, it doesn’t include trip cancellation or primary rental car insurance – two potentially valuable benefits in case your trip goes awry.

 Wells Fargo’s customer service is decent but far from the best among major issuers.
 In J.D.
-Power’s 2019 customer satisfaction survey, Wells Fargo scored a 783, coming in ninth among 11 major banks.
+Power’s 2020 customer satisfaction survey, Wells Fargo scored an 800, coming in eight among 11 major banks.
 On the plus side, the bank does offer 24/7 customer service and an online chat feature for cardholders needing quick answers.

 How does the Propel card compare to other travel cards?